Install Enhanced Imply Private on Google Kubernetes Engine (beta)

 Authorize with Google Cloud

-You will need to first authorize with Google to gain access to the needed resources.
+Authorize gcloud to access the Cloud Platform with Google user credentials.
 To do so, run the command gcloud auth login

-, and follow the prompts shown.
-Ensure that you authorize as a user with owner
+and follow the prompts shown.
+Ensure that you are authorized as a user with sufficient permissions.

 .
 You will see output similar to the following: